clonq/revo/README.md

 myapp app created in local repo
 ```

-Verify the application was created and available in the local repo by typing `app list`:
+To verify the application was created, type `app list`:

 ```
 revo 0.5.0: app list